openedx/edx-documentation/en_us/shared/preface.rst

   the edX public sandboxes, instrumenting analytics, and testing.

-* `Installing, Configuring, and Running the edX Platform`_ provides procedures for getting an edX developer stack (Devstack) and production stack (Fullstack) operational.
+* `Installing, Configuring, and Running the edX Platform`_ provides procedures for getting an edX developer stack (devstack) and production stack (fullstack) operational.

 * `Open edX XBlock Tutorial`_ guides developers through the process of creating an XBlock, and explains the concepts and anatomy of XBlocks.